ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 If you want to avoid security warnings in some older browsers (e.g. IE 8 Windows XP and similar), you will need a unique IP for your certificate for clients that don't have [SNI support](https://en.wikipedia.org/wiki/Server_Name_Indication).

-## Get encryption key and certificate
+## Get a private key and SSL certificate

-You need an encryption key and a certificate on your website's server to provide HTTPS.
+You need a private key and an SSL certificate on your website's server to provide HTTPS.

 Check if your web host permits you to submit your own key and certificate.
-If not, they are coercing you to purchase security through them, which you will have to do.

-If your web host allows you to submit your own key and certificate, you can create a private key and get a certificate from any certificate authority.
+If they do, you can create a private key and get a certificate from any certificate authority.

-If you don't mind paying $16 per year per hostname, [sslmate](https://sslmate.com/) is great.
+If you don't mind paying $16 per year per hostname, [sslmate](https://sslmate.com/) is a great way to purchase SSL certificates.

 If you really don't want to pay, [startssl](https://startssl.com) offers free certificates.
 [Here is a guide](https://konklone.com/post/switch-to-https-now-for-free).